Program Synthesis Guided Reinforcement Learning for Partially Observed Environments: Components for Environments

-In this section, we describe the prototype components for the box world.
+In this section, we describe the components for the box world.
 They are all of the form ``get $k$'', where $k \in K$ is a color in the set of possible colors in the box world.
-First, we define the following abstraction variables: \begin{itemize}[topsep=0pt,itemsep=0ex,partopsep=1ex,parsep=1ex] \item \textbf{Box}: $b_{k_1, k_2} = n$ indicates that there are $n$ boxes with key color $k_1$ and lock color $k_2$ in the map \item \textbf{Loose key}: $\ell_k = b$, where $b\in \{\text{true}, \text{false}\}$, indicates whether there exists a loose key of color $k$ in the map \item \textbf{Agent's key}: $\iota_k = b$, where $b\in \{\text{true}, \text{false}\}$, indicates whether the agent holds a key of color $k$ \end{itemize}
+First, we define the following features: \begin{itemize}[topsep=0pt,itemsep=0ex,partopsep=1ex,parsep=1ex] \item \textbf{Box}: $b_{k_1, k_2} = n$ indicates that there are $n$ boxes with key color $k_1$ and lock color $k_2$ in the map \item \textbf{Loose key}: $\ell_k = b$, where $b\in \{\text{true}, \text{false}\}$, indicates whether there exists a loose key of color $k$ in the map \item \textbf{Agent's key}: $\iota_k = b$, where $b\in \{\text{true}, \text{false}\}$, indicates whether the agent holds a key of color $k$ \end{itemize}

-As in the craft environment, we use $ b^-, \ell^-, \iota^-$ and $ b^+, \ell^+, \iota^+$ to denote the initial state and final state for a prototype components, respectively.
-Since the configurations of the map in the box world can only contain at most one loose key, we add cardinality constraints $\text{Card}(\ell) \leq 1$, where $\text{Card}(\cdot)$ counts the number of variables that are true.
+As in the craft environment, we use $ b^-, \ell^-, \iota^-$ and $ b^+, \ell^+, \iota^+$ to denote the initial state and the final state for a component, respectively.
+Since the configurations of the map in the box world can only contain at most one loose key, we add a cardinality constraint $\text{Card}(\ell) \leq 1$, where $\text{Card}(\cdot)$ counts the number of features that are true.